 Pictures Without Borders: Bosnia Revisited, Steve's first photography book, was called “a remarkable testament to the power of photography to reach across borders and across national boundaries” by the Seattle Post-Intelligencer.
 Emory University created and hosted an exhibition of this work, which then travelled nationally.
 A grant from CEC ArtsLink took the show to four cities in Bosnia and Herzegovina during 2010.

-Steve has shared his love of photography as a guest lecturer at the Tisch School of the Arts in New York City, at Tufts University's documentary photography program, and at the annual Visual Journalism Conference at Western Washington University.
+Steve has shared his love of photography as a guest lecturer at Emory Uiniversity's Relligion and the Human Spiirit Initiative, Tufts University's documentary photography program, and at the annual Visual Journalism Conference at Western Washington University.

 The American Society of Media Photographers (ASMP) honored Steve in 2009 by selecting his work as one of their “Best of 2009”.
 The ASMP is the world's largest society of professional photographers.